-Results The evaluation results of the BERT model on the GLUE benchmark using different compression methods are reported in Tables 7.5 and 7.6, respectively, for Single and Double-train setups.
-BERT, pre-trained under the Single-train setup, is available at Hugginface 2.
+Results The evaluation results of the BERT model on the GLUE benchmark using different compression methods are reported in Tables 7.5 and 7.6, respectively, for single and double train setups.
+Pre-trained models are available at Hugginface 2 .